ucldc/ucldc-docs/docs/dams/index.md

 ---

 #### What is the DAMS?
 The DAMS is a tool for creating and managing object-level metadata and content files.
 You can use it to build out objects (such as images, texts, audio, and video), create metadata, and upload content files.
-Our shared DAMS for the UC Libraries is a customized implementation of [http://www.nuxeo.com/](Nuxeo), a platform that is used by a variety of organizations--from media companies to the U.S. Navy--for their content management needs.
+Our shared DAMS for the UC Libraries is a customized implementation of [Nuxeo](http://www.nuxeo.com/), a platform that is used by a variety of organizations--from media companies to the U.S. Navy--for their content management needs.

 #### Getting in
 You need an account to access the shared DAMS.
 If you have an account already, use your Single Sign-On account to login at [https://nuxeo.cdlib.org/nuxeo/](https://nuxeo.cdlib.org/nuxeo/).
-If you do not already have an account, please [create an account]({{ site.url }}{{ site.baseurl }}/docs/create-account/).
+If you do not already have an account, please [create one]({{ site.url }}{{ site.baseurl }}/docs/create-account/).

 #### Navigation
 On login, you should see a screen that looks like this: